Roaming in acetaldehyde: Restricted acetaldehyde

 We find vibrational and rotational periodic orbits in different ways.
 Vibrational periodic orbits are characterised by two points at which kinetic energy vanishes and the all energy is in the potential component.
-These orbits can be found via bisection procedure along the equipotential line(s) $U(r,\theta)=E$ initiated with $p_r=p_\theta=0$.
+These orbits can be found via a bisection procedure along the equipotential line(s) $U(r,\theta)=E$ initiated with $p_r=p_\theta=0$.

 Rotational periodic orbits require a different approach.
-Due to the absence of symmetries of this system, we used Lagrangian descriptors \cite{madrid2009ld} in the sense as \cite{krajnak2020manifld} to identify locations of nearly $\theta$-independent dynamics and subsequently employed the binary contraction method \cite{bardakcioglu2018binary} to locate the outer and f-orbits.
+Due to the absence of symmetries of this system, we used Lagrangian descriptors \cite{madrid2009ld} in the sense as \cite{krajnak2020manifld} to identify locations of nearly $\theta$-independent dynamics and subsequently employed the binary contraction method \cite{bardakcioglu2018binary} to locate PO$_O$ and PO$_f$.

-Note that the existence of the outer periodic orbits is due to a centrifugal barrier that exists in any system for sufficiently low energies, provided the potential $V$ approaches the dissociation energy at least $V\in o(r^{-2})$ as $r\rightarrow\infty$ \cite{krajnak2018phase}.
-In fact $U$ converges faster, $U\in O(e^{-r/2})$ as shown in Fig. \ref{fig:pot_sec}.
+We remark that the existence of PO$_O$ is due to a centrifugal barrier that exists in any system for sufficiently low energies, provided the potential $V$ approaches the dissociation energy at least $V\in o(r^{-2})$ as $r\rightarrow\infty$ \cite{krajnak2018phase}.
+In fact $U$ converges faster, $U\in O(e^{-r/2})$ as shown in Figure \ref{fig:pot_sec}.